sao16b/4n6/_posts/2024-03-27-MVS_CTF_2023_iOS_Writeup.md

 All these flights took off from Terminal 1.
 Whew, that was a lot of work!
 The Frankfurt Airport Wikipedia says Terminal 1 is mainly used by **Lufthansa**, and a quick Google search verifies its 4-star status.

-### 12. Boosting into a new era - The user was trying to learn German through an application, what promotion featuring a rocket was most commonly shown to the user?
+### 12. Boosting into a new era

+**Prompt**: The user was trying to learn German through an application, what promotion featuring a rocket was most commonly shown to the user?

 Duolingo application data can be found in `/private/var/mobile/Containers/Data/Application/89A6AE48-C46D-4405-A187-C7FF439873F3`{: .filepath}.
 Here, I stumbled on a folder `Documents/plus-ad-video`{: .filepath} that contains a few promotional videos.
 The **Duolingo_NYPromo_2023_EN.mp4** video prominently features a rocket in its first frame.

 ![Duolingo Promos](/assets/img/2024-03-27/12_1.png){: width="500" }

-### 13. Q-uestion - What Chinese networking website was associated with Linkedin?
+### 13. Q-uestion

+**Prompt**: What Chinese networking website was associated with Linkedin?

-I pointed the grep I used in <a href="#8-out-of-this-world---which-terms-and-conditions-site-on-tik-tok-is-named-after-a-space-formation">question 8</a> at the LinkedIn application directory (`/private/var/containers/Bundle/Application/4D867879-C7BD-4906-8865-EAE0AA4E6236`{: .filepath}).
+I pointed the grep I used in [task 8](#8-out-of-this-world) at the LinkedIn application directory (`/private/var/containers/Bundle/Application/4D867879-C7BD-4906-8865-EAE0AA4E6236`{: .filepath}).
 Taking into account the question title, I filter down to URLs with the letter q in them.

 ```bash
 grep -EIroah 'https?:\/\/(www\.)?[-a-zA-Z0-9@:%._\+~#=]{1,256}\.[a-zA-Z0-9()]{1,6}\b([-a-zA-Z0-9()@:%_\+.~#?&//=]*)' \